Characters: Team Fortress 2 Defense

 "As promised, Heavy will now lay egg in your mouth."

-- Animal Motifs: Scout compares him to a "big shaved bear that hates people".
+- Animal Motifs: Scout compares him to a "big shaved bear that hates people", his class bio describes him like a bear, and the diminutive of his name can mean 'bear'.

 - Armor Is Useless: Averted; the Heavy is one of only two classes to wear any type of armor (in this case, it seems like a black ballistic vest) and he has the highest health out of them (see also the Demoman, who wears a similar vest and has fairly high health).